alvassin/nodejs-meiligao/README.md

 ```

 #### resetConfiguration
-Make all settings (except for the password, IP, Port, APN, ID and GPRS interval) back to factory default (internal: `0x4110`).
+Revert all settings (except for the password, IP, Port, APN, ID and GPRS interval) back to factory default (internal: `0x4110`).

 Parameter | Type     | Description
 ----------|----------|------------